chubbymaggie/fossa-docs/src/md/integrating-code/go.md

 **Revision Locking**

-If a `Godeps.json` or `vendor.json` file is provided for revision locking, Fossa will try to use this info to download the correct dependencies.
+If a `Godeps.json` or `vendor.json` file is provided for revision locking, Fossa will try to use this info to download the correct version of the dependencies.

 **Version Control Systems**